 Missed the Deadline?
 Act Quicker

 If you’ve already missed the deadline for appealing your unfavorable Social Security Disability decision, there may be a way to fix it.
 Under certain circumstances, you can ask the SSA to forgive your late filing of an appeal.
-For this to happen, you will need to show that you had “good cause” for missing the deadline.
+For this to happen, you will need to show that you had a “good cause” for missing the deadline.

 “Good cause” is a broad term that encompasses a variety of reasons.
 It is not a black and white determination.
-Rather, the decision maker will weigh all of the facts to determine if your cause for missing the deadline was in fact valid and excusable (i.e. “good”).
+Rather, the decision-maker will weigh all of the facts to determine if your cause for missing the deadline was in fact valid and excusable (i.e. “good”).
 Some examples include serious illness or being given incorrect or misleading information by an SSA employee that caused the delay.
 At a minimum, you should write a letter explaining in detail the “good cause” that resulted in you missing the deadline.
 In deciding whether or not good cause existed, any doubt will be resolved in your favor.

 If your request for an appeal is denied because you missed the deadline, you will need to start the entire process again.
 This means more time without disability benefits.